 1. Select your categories

-Choose the cash envelope categories that make the most sense for you.
+The first thing that you’ll need to do is to choose the cash envelope categories that make the most sense for you.
 Include all the areas you spend money on, but focus on those variable categories or the categories you tend to overspend or not track how much you spend each month.